What Is WordPress

 Step 1: Choose your brand and domain name

 Step 2: Choose the right hosting for WordPress.
-If you are expecting low traffic levels, perhaps a few hundred vists each month, Shared Hosting will be fine.
-For anything above this you should consider a Cloud Server or a Dedicated Server
+If you are expecting low traffic levels, perhaps a few hundred visits each month, Shared Hosting will be fine.
+For anything above this you should consider a Cloud Server.

 Step 3.
 Get WordPress up and running.
 Installing WordPress is fairly simple, it’s a case of uploading files and creating a database.
 You can install WordPress using Softaculous in a few clicks, as long as your host has a plan with Softaculous included.